 Read more: Why Do Some Dogs Snore So Badly?

-Though it might be tempting to let your dog sleep on the bed on certain occasions such as Bonfire Night, it can confuse your furry friend.
-During this time, dogs like to feel comforted and sheltered, so try setting up a ‘safe space’ underneath or next to your bed.
-Place down items of your clothing so they can feel reassured by your scent.
-Finally, close the curtains to block out the flashing lights and try leaving the TV or radio on low to block out some of the banging sounds.
+Though it might be tempting to let your dog sleep on the bed on certain occasions such as Bonfire Night, it can potentially confuse your furry friend.
+During this time, dogs like to feel comforted and sheltered, so try setting up a ‘safe space’ or den underneath or next to your bed.
+According to Your Dog, ‘a den should be prepared two weeks in advance so your pet can become accustomed to using it.’
+Try placing down items of your clothing so they can feel reassured by your scent.
+Finally, close the curtains to block out the flashing lights and leave the TV or radio on low to block out some of the banging sounds.

 So, whether your fluffy companion sleeps on or off the bed, the most important thing is to get a good night’s sleep.
 Keep doing whatever works for you!